Scott Johnston

 Scott Johnston is a Canadian provincial politician, who was elected to the Legislative Assembly of Manitoba in the 2016 Manitoba general election.
-He represents the electoral district of Assiniboia as a member of the Progressive Conservative Party of Manitoba.
-He is currently the Minister of Seniors and Long-term Care.
+He represented the electoral district of Assiniboia as a member of the Progressive Conservative Party of Manitoba.
+He served as the Minister of Seniors and Long-term Care late in his term as MLA.

 Johnston was first was elected as the Member of the Legislative Assembly of Manitoba for the riding of St. James in the 2016 election.
 He was reelected in the 2019 Manitoba general election, in which he moved to the neighbouring district of Assiniboia.